flass/agrogenom/README.md

 The application of this procedure to a dataset of 47 Rhizobiaceae genomes is presented in the manuscript [Lassalle et al. 2016], and results are interactively browsable on the website of the [Agrogenom database](http://phylariane.univ-lyon1.fr/db/agrogenom/3/).

-The [pipeline/] section decribes extensively the procedure for generating the database and performing the ancestral genome reconstruction, whereas the [scripts/] section contains the main programs (in which are implemented original algorithms) that were adapted towards further use and will be maintained.
+The [pipeline/] section decribes extensively the procedure for generating the database and performing the ancestral genome reconstruction, whereas the [scripts/] section contains the main programs (in which are implemented original algorithms, described in [doc/]) that were adapted towards further use and will be maintained.

 Authors: Florent Lassalle, Rémi Planel.
 contact: [f.lassalle@imperial.ac.uk](mailto:f.lassalle@imperial.ac.uk)